She was crying five minutes ago. Now she's doing her makeup for millions.

 That's real psychological work, done in public.

-What Alix Earle Teaches Us About Success
+What Alix Earle Figured Out

-Alix didn't invent the influencer playbook.
+She didn't invent the influencer playbook.
 She perfected a version the previous generation couldn't have imagined.

 "Where I go, my audience goes."